microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityTiIndicator.md

 # Update-MgSecurityTiIndicator

 ## SYNOPSIS
-Update the navigation property tiIndicators in Security
+Update the navigation property tiIndicators in security

 ## SYNTAX